We talk to a lot of criminal defense lawyers and ask them all how they get their business.

 Here, we’re going to spell out the most important and actionable first step: you need to start by getting the right content on a few specific channels to get Google to see you as the “expert.”

-Read through Steps 2-5 to learn about each of those channels and how to build your reputation, boost your organic Google visibility and get more criminal defense clients along the way.
+Read through Steps 2-5 to learn about each of those channels and how to build your reputation, boost your organic Google visibility, and get more criminal defense clients along the way.
+There are a lot of marketing opportunities for defense attorneys in Google because a thousand potential clients search for law services.

 In that same Yelp factsheet, we learn that 80% of Yelp searches are done via a mobile device.
 We can assume those numbers are similar for Google reviews, Avvo.com, SuperLawyers, and other attorney-specific review sites.
-People are searching for you on their phones.
+Many prospective clients are searching for your services on their phones.

 And if prospective clients are searching these directories on their mobiles, what do you think the likelihood is that they’re going to click to page two, three or four?